marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo_6.md

 <img src="docs/dashboard.jpg" width="300" align="right" />

 Our custom controls can provide a much cleaner and more consistent UI for your app.
-But they also provide a much more powerful styling methodoloogy than you would find in old-style Xamarin controls.
+But they also provide a much more powerful styling methodology than you would find in old-style Xamarin controls.
 Take the TriStateImageLabelButton<I>{WithTasks}</I> from the [ResponsveTasks.XamFormsSupport](https://github.com/marcusts/Com.MarcusTS.ResponsiveTasks.XamFormsSupport) as an example.
 This is the "button" you see on the login screen from the earlier screen-shots.
-There's an even better exmaple once you log in.
+There's an even better example once you log in.
 From the login screen, type:

 >User Name: <B>TestUser1</B>
->Password: <B>TestPssword1</B>
+Password: <B>TestPassword1</B>

 The empty Dashboard window opens, revealing a toolbar at the bottom.
 Each button there is a TriStateImabeLabelButton<I>{WithTasks}</I>.  <I>(The suffix "WithTasks" means that this button leverages the [ResponsiveTasks library](https://github.com/marcusts/Com.MarcusTS.ResponsiveTasks)).</I>

-The TriStateImageLabelButton asccepts both a image and text, and each can be separately positioned <B><I>anywhere</I></B> accurately using standard alignment techniques ("Start", "End", etc.).
+The TriStateImageLabelButton accepts both a image and text, and each can be separately positioned <B><I>anywhere</I></B> accurately using standard alignment techniques ("Start", "End", etc.).
 But the beauty part is the concept of button state, with each state being <B><I>completely</I></B> stylable:

 ``` csharp
 public class TriStateImageLabelButtonWithTasks :